ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 1001
 ```

-Convert the result to the decimal:
+Finally, convert the result to decimal:
 {line-numbers: false}
 ```
 1001 = 9
 ```

 The caret symbol denotes the exclusive OR in Bash.
-The following command repeats our calculations:
+For example, the following command checks our calculations:
 {line-numbers: false, format: Bash}
 ```
 echo $((12 ^ 5))